-4.4.1.
-DIGITALIZATION
+3.4.1.
+Digitalization

-9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Line of action 2020 2021 2022 2022 2022-2024 2023-2025 Sustainability Plan (PES) Line of det 2020 2021 2022 Targets 2023 target 2025 target Investment in the digitalization of assets, the customer and our people (€ million invested) ier 314 456 520 ~ 1,500 M€ ~ 1,400 M€ in t per
+Line of action 2020 2021 2022 2022-2024 Targets 2023-2025 Sustainabi (PES) lity Plan largets 2023 target 2025 target Investment in the digitalization of assets, the customer and our people (€ million invested) 314 456 520 ~ 1,500 M€ ~ 1,400 M€ in the 202 period 3-2025

-- 1. Endesa was awarded five 2022 Customer Relationship Excellence Awards and was acknowledged as a benchmark for digital transformation. - 2.
+Endesa was awarded five 2022 Customer Relationship Excellence Awards and was acknowledged as a benchmark for digital transformation.

 In 2022, sales and acquisitions were achieved by digital means that multiply by 4 the base existing in 2020, as well as improving the quality of customer service and the capture of efficiencies in operating costs.

 The scope of the information provided in this chapter covers both Endesa, S.A. and its investee companies in Spain and Portugal, the same as in the Legal Documentation reports.
-For further information, see sections 2.1.2.6.
+For further information, see sections 1.1.2.6.
 Organisational structure and 2.
-Report boundary (APPENDIX I: Methodology for preparing the report).
+Report boundary (Appendix I: Methodology for preparing the report).
 Variations, if any, to the scope described here are presented throughout the chapter.

-4.4.1.1.
+3.4.1.1.
 Digitalization as a driver for energy transition